TL;DR

 LinkedIn: B2B Networking Champ

-Standing tall atop the B2B segment of social media is LinkedIn.
+LinkedIn is a business and employment-oriented social media platform designed for professional networking, standing tall atop the B2B segment of social media.
 If you're a B2B service provider, or even if you just need to network in the early days to get the word out, this is the place to be.
 Some general statistics:

 The potential benefits are myriad.
 Being the largest B2B network in the world makes it easy to find the right person within the right company to reach out to.
 Whether you're looking for a logistics partner or a chain of stores to stock your widget, chances are there's someone in the correct department at the right company on this platform.
 Start following them, leave comments on their posts, engage them in conversations, then when the time is right, you can make your pitch.